bellmcp/Decibel-Airlines-Reservation-System/README.md

 # What I Learned :

-* Developed a user interface within the Java GUI Application using NetBeans IDE.
+* Developed a user interface within the Java GUI Application using NetBeans IDE components such as TextBox, Label, Buttons, Table and MessageBox.
 * Parsing data between multiple form application.
 * Implemented functinality to the UI: `buttonClick`, `disableButtons`, `newGame`, & `resetCount`.